Judge stuck at 60 home runs, Yankees beat Red Sox 5-4

 Trevino singled to center on the next pitch.

-Jonathan Loáisiga (2-3) pitched two scoreless innings, working around a pair of one-out singles in the ninth.
+Jonathan Loáisiga (2-3) pitched two scoreless innings for the win, working around a pair of one-out singles in the ninth.

-Alex Verdugo tied it for Boston with a three-run homer in the sixth.
+Alex Verdugo tied it for Boston with a three-run homer in the sixth inning.
 Tommy Pham also went deep against Cole, who has served up 31 long balls this season — most in the American League.

 Verdugo sent a 100 mph fastball into the Yankees’ bullpen in right-center, one pitch after Cole thought he had an inning-ending strikeout.
 The right-hander dropped his head and bent over behind the mound as Verdugo took a slow trot around the bases.